 IEEE BTS Calls for Sponsors to Host New IP Video Course

-PISCATAWAY, N.J. -- Aug.
-30, 2016 -- The IEEE Broadcast Technology Society (BTS) today announced a call for sponsors to host upcoming sessions of the society's new one-day course, "IP Video for Broadcast Engineers."
-Taught by Wes Simpson, owner of Telecom Product Consulting, the course made its debut on April 11, 2015, in Las Vegas with sponsorship by PBS, in conjunction with the PBS Technology Conference (TechCon).
-PBS hosted the course again in conjunction with the 2016 PBS TechCon in Las Vegas.
+MELVILLE, N.Y. -- June 2, 2015 -- The IEEE Broadcast Technology Society (BTS) today announced a call for sponsors to host upcoming sessions of the society's new one-day course, "IP Video for Broadcast Engineers."
+Taught by Wes Simpson, owner of Telecom Product Consulting, the course made its debut on April 11 in Las Vegas with sponsorship by PBS in conjunction with PBS TechCon.

 The course provides a detailed look at the key technologies used to transmit video signals over IP networks to viewers, for contribution and distribution, and within production facilities.
 Simpson explains the underlying technologies involved and describes practical applications, introducing students to a range of terminology and industry standards and demonstrating how IP video technologies will impact their current and future plans for video networking and delivery.

-More information about attending or hosting the "IP Video for Broadcast Engineers" is available by contacting Amanda Temple at 1-732-562-5407 or by email at a.temple@ieee.org.
-Additional information about the society is available at http://bts.ieee.org/.
+More information about attending or hosting the "IP Video for Broadcast Engineers" is available by contacting Amy Reeder at +1 732 562 5416 or by emailing her at a.reeder@ieee.org.
+Additional information about the Society is available at http://bts.ieee.org/.

 # # #